fastapi/fastapi/docs/en/docs/deployment/server-workers.md

 * The Gunicorn **process manager** starts with PID `19499` (in your case it will be a different number).
 * Then it starts `Listening at: http://0.0.0.0:80`.
-* Then it detects that it has to use the worker class at `uvicorn.workers.UvicornWorker`.
+* Then it detects that it has to use the worker class at `uvicorn_worker.UvicornWorker`.
 * And then it starts **4 workers**, each with its own PID: `19511`, `19513`, `19514`, and `19515`.

 Gunicorn would also take care of managing **dead processes** and **restarting** new ones if needed to keep the number of workers.
 So that helps in part with the **restart** concept from the list above.